Sinethemba7vitsha/TodoListProject/README.md

 - `App.jsx`: Contains the main logic and UI for the to-do list, including all CRUD operations.
 - `index.css`: Basic styling for the application.

+## Running The Project
+ - Clone the project into your machine
+ - Open the project in Visual Studio Code
+ - Open Terminal type "cd Server"
+ - On the same Terminal Run Node Server.js to run backend(Serverside)
+ - Then run the frontend using live-server
+ - Test for CRUD operations

 ## Installation

 1. Clone the repository: